rafaell-lycan/rafaell-lycan.com/_posts/2021-06-03-graphql-basics.md

 }
 ```

-Both `@include` and `@skip` alongside with `@deprecated` are part of the GraphQL specification so you can use it freely, but if needed you can also implement yours.
+Both `@include` and `@skip` alongside with `@deprecated` are part of the GraphQL specification so you can use it freely, but if needed you can also implement your own.

 ## Mutations